A Trusted Name in Travel Health InsuranceLearn About Us

-At the time of enrollment, HTH has a 6 month enrollment minimum.
-However, customers are not locked into a 6 month contract.
+At the time of enrollment, most HTH plans have a 6 month enrollment minimum.
+However, customers are not locked into a contract.
 HTH understands that life plans change, therefore we allow our members to cancel any month they choose with no cancellation fees or penalties.
-All cancellation requests must come from the insured subscriber and be received by HTH in writing via email, fax, or regular mail.
+All cancellation requests must come from the primary insured and be received by HTH in writing to C/o HTH/Enrollment Dept, 933 First Ave, King of Prussia, PA 19406, via email at firstname.lastname@example.org or fax at 610-293-3529.
 HTH does not refund premium for a partial month.
 Retroactive cancellations are not permitted.

 Are acts of terrorism covered under this plan?

 Yes.
 These plans do not exclude illnesses or injuries related to terrorism or a terrorist act.
 In order to be covered in countries where there are open hostilities, such as Iraq and Afghanistan, a member must not be engaged in hostile or combative activities.

 These plans include a basic prescription drug benefit.
 The basic prescription drug benefit covers inpatient drugs up to policy maximum and is subject to the plan deductible and coinsurance.
 It also covers outpatient drugs at 50% up to a $500 annual limit.
 This outpatient drug benefit applies to drugs purchased outside of the U.S. An optional prescription drug benefit is available for purchase.
 This offers a higher limit than the basic drug benefit and is not subject to a deductible.